pombodaniel10/to-do-list-app/README.md

 ## General info

 Tasks Manager is a Responsive WebApp to create,edit and delete tasks, you can set different task status and assign task to a user.
 This project was developed using the MEAN stack.
+The server was deployed to a private vps using Docker.

 ## Features